Ak0p/infra/README.md

 This config aims to create a secure self hosted environment by using Cloudflare as an outside reverse proxy and Nginx Proxy Manager as an inside reverse proxy.

-It uses docker compose to create the containers for the services which are to be hosted on the machine.
+It uses Docker compose to create the containers for the services which are to be hosted on the machine.

 The target device is a laptop running Fedora Server.